skygaikwad/AxxessTest/README.md

 select an item to see it full screen. store data in device, and to view while offline

+## Installation

+- cd path
+- Pod Install
+For simplicity I have pushed all the code with pod on repo so that you dont have to install if you wanted to run the code.

 ### Project Contains Lib
 -  Moya for Networking
 - SDWebImage for Async Image loading